George Julius: Early career and the totalisator

 Julius's professional career began in 1896.
-He travelled to Western Australia to accept an appointment as assistant engineer on the staff of the Locomotive Department, Western Australian Government Railways.
-He worked for the Department for eleven years and was promoted to chief draughtsman and then engineer in charge of tests.
+He travelled to Western Australia to accept an appointment as assistant engineer on the staff of the Locomotive Department of the Western Australian Government Railways (WAGR).
+He worked for the WAGR for eleven years and was promoted to chief draughtsman and then engineer in charge of tests.

-While working for the Government Railways, George Julius conducted a series of tests on timber and wrote two learned papers on Western Australian hardwoods.
-This research led to a job offer from Allen Taylor & Co Ltd, a timber company in Sydney, as part-time engineer.
-Julius accepted this offer in 1907.
+While working for the WAGR, Julius conducted a series of tests on timber and wrote two learned papers on Western Australian hardwoods.
+This research led to a job offer from Allen Taylor & Company, a timber company in Sydney, as part-time engineer that Julius accepted in 1907.

 In whatever spare time he had, George Julius worked on the design for an automatic totalisator.
 Helped by two of his sons, he built a prototype.
 However, the automatic totalisator was not originally conceived as a betting machine, but as a mechanical vote-counting machine.
-When the government rejected the voting machine concept, George Julius adapted it as a racecourse totalisator.
+When the government rejected the voting machine concept, Julius adapted it as a racecourse totalisator.
 The first installation of the totalisator was at Ellerslie Racecourse, Auckland, New Zealand in 1913, which was entirely manual in operation, and the second at Gloucester Park Racetrack in Western Australia, electrically driven.
 The patent was lodged on 21 December 1914.
 Subsequent orders kept the firm of Julius, Poole & Gibson solvent throughout the Great Depression, with the first UK installation in 1928, for greyhound racing and in 1932 the first American installation at Hialeah Park, Florida.

 Career progression

 One of the great contributions made by George Julius to the advancement of Australian technology resulted from his appointment, in 1926, as chairman to the Council for Scientific and Industrial Research (CSIR).
 This later became the Commonwealth Scientific and Industrial Research Organisation (CSIRO), modelled on the UK's DSIR.
 He lobbied for development of primary production and solution to issues in such areas as food storage and food preservation.
 Later, he turned his attention to issues in secondary production such as aeronautics and electronics.
 During World War II, he served on the Central Inventions Board, the Australian Council for Aeronautics (as chairman) and the Army Inventions Directorate.

-George Julius was knighted in 1929.
+George Julius was knighted in the 1929 New Years Honours List.
 He remained active as a committee representative until his death on 28 June 1946.